 Ever want to take home your very own functioning BB-8 or R2-D2?
 Well now you can at the Droid Depot.

 Here you build your very own R or BB Series droids from a tech-savvy Utai named Mubo.
 He and his helpful staff want to help you choose the perfect droid for you which will be totally customizable.

 Choose the parts you want from the conveyor belt that passes overhead and follow the instructions.
 Each droid is approximately 12 inches tall and can be guided by remote control.
-The best part is the droids will have interactive capabilities within Galaxy’s Edge, helping you to unlock more secrets.
+The best part is the droids have interactive capabilities within Galaxy’s Edge, helping you to unlock more secrets.

 Even if you’re not buying anything, a visit to the Droid Depot is totally worth the time.
 It’s really impressive to stand there and see all the droid parts pass by either overhead or in front of you.

-While all the other merchandise is cool, the hand-built lightsabers are what I wanted to get the most!
+While all the other merchandise is cool, the hand-built custom lightsabers are what I wanted to get the most!

 The Jedi supporter Savi, runs this workshop with fragments and parts for lightsabers he gathers from around the galaxy.
 His followers “the gatherers” help you choose and build your very own personalized lightsaber.

 Part of a multi-step process, up to 14 guests enter around the workshop bench at a time and be able to customize wither own lightsaber.
 There are 4 different stories to choose from each with its own elements of the force.
 You then choose the type of cyber crystal you want to insert and there you have it.